SenteonLLC/senteonllc.github.io/version/latest/Main.md

 # Overview
 This page provides a quickstart guide for getting Senteon Command Center and Senteon Agent(s) installed on your devices.

-If you intend to install agents on multiple endpoints, Senteon recommends using the Command Line installation option.
+If you intend to install agents on multiple endpoints, Senteon recommends using the Command-line installation option.

 # Before You Begin